SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 Use this dashboard to:

 - Detect outliers in your infrastructure with Sumo Logic's machine learning algorithm.
-- To identify outliers in incoming traffic and the number of errors encountered by your servers.
+- Identify outliers in incoming traffic and the number of errors encountered by your servers.

 You can use schedule searches to send alerts to yourself whenever there is an outlier detected by Sumo Logic.